 |Increase Indigenous peoples’ enrolment in social work programs||Long-term (2022)|

-We are now working with Indigenous peoples to put this plan into action and to develop solutions that meet the needs specific to their communities.
+We are working with Indigenous peoples to put this plan into action and to develop solutions that meet the needs specific to their communities.
 All 16 immediate actions are on track to be completed by April 2019.

-An advisory body of Indigenous advisors, including Indigenous caregivers, is being created to help guide implementation and ensure the public action plan improves the safety and well-being of children and families, including those in First Nation, Inuit and Métis communities.
+An advisory body of Indigenous advisors, including Indigenous caregivers, is helping guide implementation and ensure the public action plan improves the safety and well-being of children and families, including those in First Nation, Inuit and Métis communities.